Arguments begin at U.S. Supreme Court in major gun rights case

 Amid the crowd, one gun rights supporter held high a large sign demanding Second Amendment rights.

-Gun control advocates have expressed concern that the court, with a 5-4 conservative majority, could use the legal battle over the now-amended regulation unique to one city to issue a ruling widening gun rights nationwide.
+Gun control advocates have expressed concern that the court, with a 5-4 conservative majority, could use a legal battle over a now-amended regulation unique to one city to issue a ruling widening gun rights nationwide.

 Such a ruling could jeopardize a variety of firearms restrictions passed in recent years by state and local governments across the country, including expanded background checks and confiscations of weapons from individuals who a court has deemed dangerous, according to these advocates.